OLC-Bioinformatics/ARMI/README.md

 =====

 1. Start with the data from `ftp://ftp.cbcb.umd.edu/pub/data/ARDB/ARDBflatFiles.tar.gz`
-2. Then use `ARMI-SGT` to select the correct genome sequence
+2. Then use `ARMI-SGT.py` to select the correct genome sequence
 3. Use this to BLAST against genomes